tuxpeople/k8s-homelab/docs/post-deployment.md

-# Things to do after the intial deployment
+# Things to do after the initial deployment

 ## Update webhook address for fluxcdbot: